clockworkpi/DevTerm/README.md

-After downloading the files, you need to uncompress them.
-Please note that MacOS requires version 11.6 or higher to uncompress 7z files.
+After downloading the files, you will need to extract or decompress them.
+Please keep in mind that MacOS 11.6 or a higher version is required to extract 7z files.

-For flashing the OS image, you can use the following tools:
+To flash the OS image, you can use the following tools:

-* Windows and macOS users can use [Etcher](https://etcher.balena.io/) to flash the image.
+- For Windows and macOS users, [Etcher](https://etcher.balena.io/) can be used to flash the image.
-* Linux users can use the "dd" command to flash the image.
+- Linux users can employ the "dd" command to flash the image.

 ## DevTerm Keyboard Firmware